Comparison of office suites: features and uses

 LibreOffice: the open-source choice

-OnlyOffice: a modernized solution
+OnlyOffice: a modern solution

 Comparison of features and costs